storybookjs/react-native/docs/src/pages/basics/guide-html/index.md

 Storybook has its own Webpack setup and a dev server.

-In this guide, we will set up Storybook for your Mithril project.
+In this guide, we will set up Storybook for your HTML project.

 ## Table of contents